Hire in Poland

 Working overtime is allowed in two situations only:

 - in the case of special needs of the employer.
-It is the employer who assesses whether there special needs have occurred which justify working overtime.
+It is the employer who assesses whether there special needs have occurred that justify working overtime.

 Health and Safety in the Workplace